timurstrekalov/saga/README.md

         </configuration>
     </plugin>

 And that's it.
+Wait, you also have to do

+    mvn verify

 Of course, there are some more configuration options, if you feel like it:

 <table>
     <thead>